 We have had a history of net losses.
 Further, we expect to continue to report net losses for the foreseeable future.
-The principal reasons for our prior net losses include our depreciation and amortization expenses and interest costs on borrowed money, which increased in the aggregate by \$72 million for the three months ended March 31, 2003 as compared to March 31, 2002.
+The principal reasons for our prior net losses include our depreciation and amortization expenses and interest costs on borrowed money, which increased in the aggregate by \$71 million for the three months ended March 31, 2003 as compared to March 31, 2002.
 Continued net losses could have a material adverse impact on our ability to access necessary capital, including under our existing credit facilities.
 For the three months ended March 31, 2003 and 2002, our income from operations, which includes depreciation and amortization expense but excludes interest expense, was \$86 million and \$97 million, respectively.
-These operating margins decreased from 9% for the three months ended March 31, 2002 to 7% for the three months ended March 31, 2003, principally due to an increase in depreciation and amortization of \$44 million primarily as a result of our rebuild and upgrade program.
+These operating margins decreased from 9% for the three months ended March 31, 2002 to 7% for the three months ended March 31, 2002 to 7% for the three months ended March 31, 2003, principally due to an increase in depreciation and amortization of \$44 million primarily as a result of our rebuild and upgrade program.